vgurianov/qm/docs/discussion.md

 The classical world affects the quantum world, changes in the classical world lead to changes in the amplitude of the alternatives.
 The influence of the classical world can cause the collapse of the wave function of a quantum system and the appearance of this system in physical space.
 This is modeled by the <<create>> operation and the creation of an instance object.
 This is how the quantum world manifests itself in the classical world.

 General methodological note.
 In our opinion, to define a scientific model, it is not enough to formulate a mathematical model.
 A mandatory part of the model should be a conceptual model formulated in the form of a frame network and defining the ontology of this model.
 The mathematical model should be built on this conceptual model.
+If a mathematical model is built on the basis of a class diagram, then it will be a quantum theory.
+If a mathematical model is built on the basis of a communication diagram, then it will be a classical theory.